Literature Major Frequently Asked Questions

 Independent studies are open to junior and senior English literature majors with strong departmental records.
-A student who wishes to pursue an independent study must find a faculty sponsor for his or her project and submit a completed application before the end of Registration Week for the quarter in which you’d like to take the Independent Study.
+A student who wishes to pursue an independent study must find a faculty sponsor for their project and submit a completed application before the end of Registration Week for the quarter in which you’d like to take the Independent Study.
 The application should include a substantial syllabus, including reading assignments and due dates for writing assignments.
 Any member of the English department faculty may sponsor a 399 project.
 Teaching assistants are not eligible to guide Independent Study projects.

 Are there any other possibilities?

 When should I start taking 300-level English literature courses?

 Do all of my additional literature courses have to be at the 300 level?

 Can I count courses taken at other institutions towards the English major?